 - ERP: Odoo Community free edition

 Total monthly cost under $100 is achievable.
-The move that makes it work: Payload and Odoo are both open source (zero license fees), Attio's free tier covers the core, and Apimio's $49/month floor is realistic at this stage.
+Payload and Odoo are both open source with zero license fees, Attio's free tier covers the core, and Apimio's $49/month floor is realistic at this stage.

 - CMS: Sanity Growth ($15/seat) with Content Agent enabled

-- PIM: Akeneo Growth or Sales Layer (if you have a complex product mix)
+- PIM: Akeneo Growth or Sales Layer (for complex product mix)

 - ERP: Rillet or Campfire (SaaS / subscription businesses); Odoo Enterprise (physical goods)